What is a Head of Marketing?

 Finding the Right Candidate

-If you’re going to spend money on a marketing head, you’ll want to make sure they fit the team well.
-Since this is the leader who will be in charge of your metrics and KPIs, they need to be skilled in their field and familiar with your industry.
+If you’re going to spend money on a marketing head, you’ll want to make sure they’re a good fit for your team.
+Since this is the leader in charge of your KPIs, they should be skilled in their field and familiar with your industry.

 Where To Find A Head Of Marketing

-You could also post job applications online through companies like LinkedIn, Monster, or Indeed.
-Note that this will be far more time consuming.
+You could also post job applications through LinkedIn, Monster, or Indeed.
+Just keep in mind this could be extremely time-consuming.
 Every publicly posted job averages more than 250 applications, taking hours to screen, interview, and reject.

 How To Interview Candidates

-Regardless of where they got their initial experience, your candidate should be able to transition into their role fairly easily.
-As you interview, be as open and transparent as possible.
+Regardless of your candidate’s background or experience, they should feel confident about seamlessly transitioning into your role.
+As you interview, be open and transparent about your expectations.
 What will the role entail?
-What sort of expectations should the candidate have?
+What sort of expectations should they have?
 What are your expectations for their success?
-Being open and upfront now will help identify the right choice.

-Your marketing team is going to need strong leadership.
-If hiring a head of marketing is the next step for you, start planning for change now.
-Make sure the timing is right, and always choose the right candidate even if it means prolonging the hiring process.
-Your bottom line will thank you, big time.
+If you think hiring a head of growth is the next step for you, you should start planning for change right away.
+Make sure the timing is right, and always choose the right candidate, even if it means prolonging the hiring process.

-Marketing to technical decision makers?
+Not looking to hire a full-time head of marketing?
 We’d love to talk with you.
-Learn more about Draft.dev and our marketing process by booking a discovery call.
+Learn more about Draft.dev and our growth marketing process by booking a discovery call.

 Want ideas for your next blog post?